Zephalon/pokedex/README.md

 - Evolutions
 - Stats & Strength

+Also you can:
+- Search for Pokémon by name
+- Adde Pokémon to favorites

-The interface is currently only available in german but can of course be modified.
+The interface is currently only available in german but can easily be modified.

 Here's a [preview](https://pokedex.addictivity.de).